PhangsTeam/sfng-docs/database_spec.md

     ./data/HI/
     ./data/Ha/

-#### Membership in `./data/`
+#### Granularity of `./data/` directories.

 Each subdirectory in the `./data/` tree represents a unified observational campaign of one or more galaxies.
 A directory can contain multiple tracers such as the different spectral windows in an ALMA map or mutiple optical bands.
+Examples of current data that would get their own directory: HERACLES, KINGFISH, THINGS, PAWS.
+Data from different tracers in the same waveband (e.g., all the SPIRE data from KINGFISH) should be included in the same directory.

 ##### Minimum file specifications for `./data/`

 Data stored in the `./data/` tree are fully calibrated spectroscopy, images, and datacubes.
 These should be science ready and carry with them a minimum of metadata to make them useful in the subsequent analysis.
 Files will be included in the `./data/` tree if they fulfill all of the following specifications.

+1. Data should be calibrated to the common standard of closest to sky units as possible without requiring assumptions (e.g., source beam coupling).
-1. FITS files strongly preferred.
+2. FITS files are strongly preferred.
-2. Minimum valid WCS compliance that is readable in IDL via Astronomy library and in Python via astropy
+3. For images and data cubes, minimum valid WCS compliance that is readable in IDL via Astronomy library and in Python via astropy.
+Of note, Stokes axes should be handled carefully and not result in singular WCS matrices (I'm looking at you, PdBI).
-3. Specified units using the `BUNIT` keyword
+4. Specified units using the `BUNIT` keyword.
+Preference for MKS units as per FITS standard.
-4. Specified resolution using `BMAJ`, `BMIN` and `BPA`
+5. Specified resolution using `BMAJ`, `BMIN` and `BPA`.
+Standard is to have `BMIN` and `BMAX` are in decimal degrees and `BPA` is in degrees east of north.
-5. For spectral line data, the rest frequency in units specified by `RESTFRQ`
+6. For spectral line data, the rest frequency in units specified by `RESTFRQ` in units of Hz.
+7. Individual spectra should be grouped by galaxies and stored as FITS BINTABLES.

 These files represent sky quantities and have *not* been processed for specific scientific outcomes (e.g., diffuse 24 micron emission correction).